 - Conducts assessments in accordance with ODP policy to inform the initial and ongoing service plan development.
-The results of the assessments are reviewed and changes to the service plan are finalized during the service plan team meeting described in Appendix D-1-d. - Develops an initial service plan using a person centered planning approach to help the planning team develop a comprehensive service plan to meet the participant's identified needs in the least restrictive manner possible.
-The planning team includes the Supports Coordinator, the participant, and other individuals the participant chooses. - The Supports Coordinator also ensures participant choice of services and providers by providing information to ensure participants make fully informed decisions. - Initial Plan Development includes Supports Coordination to facilitate community transition for individuals who received Medicaidfunded institutional services (i.e., ICF/ID, ICF/ORC, nursing facility, and Institution for Mental Disease) and who lived in an institution for at least 90 consecutive days prior to their transition to the waiver.
-Supports Coordination activities for people leaving institutions must be coordinated with and must not duplicate institutional discharge planning.
+The results of the assessments are reviewed and changes to the service plan are finalized during the service plan team meeting described in Appendix D-1-d of the AAW. - Develops an initial service plan using a person-centered planning approach to help the planning team develop a comprehensive service plan to meet the participant's identified needs in the least restrictive manner possible.
+The planning team includes the Supports Coordinator, the participant, and other individuals the participant chooses (See Appendix C of this document for more information on ISP development). - The Supports Coordinator also ensures participant choice of services and providers by providing information to ensure participants make fully informed decisions. - Initial Plan Development includes Supports Coordination to facilitate community transition for individuals who received Medicaid-funded institutional services (i.e., ICF/ID, ICF/ORC, nursing facility, and Institution for Mental Disease) and who lived in an institution for at least 90 consecutive days prior to their transition to the waiver.
+Supports Coordination activities for people leaving institutions must be coordinated with and must not duplicate institutional discharge planning. - Assisting the participant and his or her representative with finding, arranging for, and obtaining services specified in an Individual Support Plan (ISP).

-- Assisting the participant and his or her representative with finding, arranging for, and obtaining services specified in an Individual Support Plan (ISP) - Informs participants about and facilitates access to unpaid, informal, local, generic, and specialized non-waiver services and supports that may address the identified needs of the participant and help the participant achieve the goals specified in the ISP; - Provides information to participants on the right to a fair hearing and assists with fair hearing requests when needed and upon request; - Assists participants in gaining access to needed services; - Assists participants in participating in civic duties.
+- Informs participants about and facilitates access to unpaid, informal, local, generic, and specialized non-waiver services and supports that may address the identified needs of the participant and help the participant achieve the goals specified in the ISP. - Provides information to participants on the right to a fair hearing and assists with fair hearing requests when needed and upon request. - Assists participants in gaining access to needed services. - Assists participants in participating in civic duties.